-Fig.7b Similarly, the read is only found in humans-indicating the Homo Sapiens Trace result is accurate.
+Fig.7b similarly, the read is only found in humans-indicating the Homo Sapiens Trace result is accurate.

-Fig.8a One read from the Human MHC gene is recovered from SRX6893154 with a query sequence only 40058bp in length.
+Fig.8a Reads from the Human PMS1 gene is recovered from SRX6893154 with a query sequence only 195834bp in length.

-Fig.8b This MHC read is only found in Humans and Chimpanzees.
+Fig.8b This PMS1 read is only found in Humans.
 This is clearly a contaminant from a hominid origin.

-Fig.9a Similarly, multiple 100% match Full length reads were obtained from SRX6893139.
+Fig.9a similarly, multiple 100% match Full length reads were obtained from SRX6893139.
 As this query sequence is only 173967 nucleotides in length, the real extent of Human-derived contamination is also extremely severe.

-Fig.9b Examining these reads revealed that they are only found in humans and apes.
-This is therefore also clear evidence that there are Human/Hominid-derived contamination in SRX6893139.
+Fig.9b examining these reads revealed that they are only found in humans and apes.
+This is therefore also clear evidence that there is Human/Hominid-derived contamination in SRX6893139.

-Fig.10a One read is also recovered from SRX6893157.
-From a query sequence only 187174nt in length.
+Fig.10a one read is also recovered from SRX6893157, from a query sequence only 187174nt in length.

-Fig.10b This particular sequence is only found in humans-indicating that even the SRX6893157 dataset was contaminated by material of human origin.
+Fig.10b this particular sequence is only found in humans-indicating that even the SRX6893157 dataset was contaminated by material of human origin.